avera1988/NMBU-Bio-326/Doc/BacterialGenomeAssemblyMiniON.md

 date

 ```
-**You can either copy and pase this script into your terminal, or copy the canu.SLURM.sh file from /mnt/SCRATCH/bio326-21/GenomeAssembly to your CANU.Assembly.dir folder**
+**You can either copy and paste this script into your terminal, or copy the canu.SLURM.sh file from /mnt/SCRATCH/bio326-21/GenomeAssembly to your CANU.Assembly.dir folder**

 ```console
 [bio326-21-0@login CANU.Assembly.dir]$ cp /mnt/SCRATCH/bio326-21/GenomeAssembly/canu.SLURM.sh .